Strategy 5 min read

 • Transparent Policies: Clearly outline maternity-related procedures.

-HR->>Employee: Initiate Regular Check-ins
+HR Initiate Regular Check-ins Employee

-Employee->>HR: Provide Feedback
+Employee Provide Feedback HR

-HR->>Employee: Communicate Transparent Policies
+HR Communicate Transparent Policies Employee

 Structuring Comprehensive Support Networks